jack spaniard, spaniel |

-Definition: the particularly ill-tempered kind of wasp found on St. Croix.
+Definition: the particularly ill-tempered kind of wasp found in the Virgin Islands

 Example: "A lot of jack spaniel sting me allova deman."